sajjad213/weather/README.md

 ## Networking
 It uses built-in `URLSession` for networking.
 For each feature, we have an API protocol that should be implemented and injected into its view model.

+## Test
+It just has one unit test as a showcase.